DevMagnataur/Carter2.me/README.md

 ## Customizable Meal Scheduling
-Description: Enable users to customize and set meal schedules according to their preferences.
+Enable users to customize and set meal schedules according to their preferences.
 This feature empowers team admins to efficiently manage meal timings, ensuring a seamless catering experience for employees.

 **Implementation Highlights:**